 The Bizarre Story Behind This Common Home Amenity In Vermont Will Astound You

 Not many things are located close together in Vermont, so needless to say we spent a lot of time in the car as a kid.
 My brothers and sisters and I played all sorts of car games, but our favorite by far was Punch Buggy.
 The object of the game is to keep your eyes peeled and try to find a Volkswagon Beetle on the road, and the first person to spot the VW Bug punches another person in the arm and yells “Punch Buggy!”
 Well, while researching this article my own kids invented a game similar to Punch Buggy, thankfully without the punches.
 The new game is called Witch Window.
-Don’t know what a witch window is?
+Don’t know what a witch window in Vermont is?
 Well, I’ll bet you do…

 Witch windows in Vermont are the windows you see on old farmhouses that are positioned diagonally, and here’s why Vermonters began calling these tilted windows “Witch Windows.”
 Enjoy!

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/